robertorosero/pyhtonmig/Doc/reference/simple_stmts.rst

 in the same code block.
 If the name is unbound, a :exc:`NameError` exception will be raised.

-.. index:: pair: free; variable

-It is illegal to delete a name from the local namespace if it occurs as a free variable in a nested block.

 .. index:: pair: attribute; deletion

 Deletion of attribute references, subscriptions and slicings is passed to the primary object involved; deletion of a slicing is in general equivalent to assignment of an empty slice of the right type (but even this is determined by the sliced object).

+.. versionchanged:: 3.2

+   Previously it was illegal to delete a name from the local namespace if it occurs as a free variable in a nested block.

 .. _return: